Scene (subculture): Characteristics

-Reception and impact
+Reception

 Brokencyde was a popular scene band that received widespread criticism for their sound and fashion.

-According to a 2008 article by The Sydney Morning Herald, the scene subculture has been criticized for its perceived derivativeness of emo fashion.
-The scene subculture has also been the subject of criticism from members of the heavy metal subculture.
-Pejorative terms such as "myspace-core", "scenecore" and "mallcore" have been used to describe scene music and artists.
-These terms mock the use of the suffix "-core" which has been used to describe genres related to the scene subculture such as metalcore, crunkcore, and deathcore.

 Crunkcore has received criticism and the genre has been poorly received by music reviewers.
 The Boston Phoenix has mentioned criticism of the style, saying that "the idea that a handful of kids would remix lowest-common-denominator screamo with crunk beats, misappropriated gangsterisms, and the extreme garishness of emo fashion was sure to incite hate-filled diatribes".
 Deathcore has been criticized by members of the heavy metal community for its use of breakdowns.

-Michael Siebert of Invisible Oranges gave the assessment that the tendency of bands under the scene music umbrella to juxtapose highly dissimilar styles in their songwriting prevented many from achieving critical success: "The lesson nu-metal should have taught aspiring young musicians is that the combination of disparate genres can be a tricky thing to balance.
+Michael Siebert of Invisible Oranges gave the assessment that the tendency of bands under the scene music umbrella to juxtapose highly dissimilar styles in their songwriting prevented many from achieving critical success:

+"The lesson nu-metal should have taught aspiring young musicians is that the combination of disparate genres can be a tricky thing to balance.
 The best successes of that era found ways to combine their varied interests into moments of rebellious brilliance.
 What scene music did, though, was go further in a different direction.
 The often-inspired synthesis of hip-hop and metal from early Slipknot and Korn efforts was traded for extreme variance.
 Songs blast through different genres at a neck-breaking pace.
 One moment, it’s pop punk.
 The next, a breakdown; then, suddenly, dubstep.
 It rarely ever works, which is why it’s quite difficult to find an album from that era that was met with true critical acclaim."

+Despite this, numerous albums considered to be "scene" have achieved platinum-selling status.